WINDING DOWN

 Thoughts and hopes turn silently

-merits and verities in hand when the dark angel knocks and the door to eternity swings wide.
+and verities in hand when the dark angel knocks, and the door to eternity swings wide.

-No, we know not the day nor the hour
+No, I know not the day nor the hour but I can neither deny nor defy the certain,

 unsurprised, joyfully resigned,